 Deep Down Below

 Historically, the earth was thought by Edmond Halley in 1692 to be a hollow shield with a thickness of 500 miles.
 This shield was thought to encompass two other shells that encircle an inner core.
 This theory was published in the Philosophical Transactions of the Royal Society of London.
 Today, however, we know that the earth has five "chemical" layers.
-These are the inner core, outer core, lower mantle, upper mantle, and its crust.
-The "geologic" sections therein are the inner core, outer core, lower mesosphere, upper mesosphere, mantle, upper mantle, crust, and the lithosphere.
+These are the inner core, outer core, lower mantle, upper mantle, and crust.
+The "geologic" sections therein are the inner core, outer core, lower mesosphere, upper mesosphere, mantle, upper mantle, crust, and lithosphere.
 The "mechanical" layers of the earth are the inner core, outer core, mesospheric mantle, asthenosphere, and lithosphere.